 On the other hand, if you’re brand-new to podcasting, you may want to use the AT2040USB.
 You probably don’t own mixing equipment right now, but there’s a very good chance you own a laptop or desktop.

 The setup for the Audio-Technica AT2040 depends on the model you buy.
-We’ll look at both here, but the good news is that they’re equally easy.
+We’ll look at both here, but the good news is that they’re equally straightforward.

 You can set up the Audio-Technica AT2040 in five basic steps: